LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 Question: If we have REST API deployed in an EC2 instance.
 Should EC2 be in public subnet or private subnet? \
 Option1: ALB in public subnet.
 EC2 in public subnet. \
+Option2: LB in public subnet and EC2 in private subnet.
+As per documentation this is possible...Try this out!! \
 Option2: EC2 in private subnet.
 API Gateway - NLB - ALB - EC2??
 Read more